evendoom/match_me/README.md

 * 1440x900
 * 1920x1080

 The form page has a bug when viewed on Android phones.
 When touching on one of the text fields, the virtual keyboard is activated and squeezes the viewport, making it difficult to view the form.
-A solution for this was found on a stackover [discussion](https://stackoverflow.com/questions/32963400/android-keyboard-shrinking-the-viewport-and-elements-using-unit-vh-in-css).
+A solution for this was found on a stackoverflow [discussion](https://stackoverflow.com/questions/32963400/android-keyboard-shrinking-the-viewport-and-elements-using-unit-vh-in-css).
 Code can be found below:

 ```javascript
     setTimeout(function () {